The title is from the friend I was staying with, S, since we ate so much and not necessarily healthy.

 It was a fun week reconnecting with a university friend as well as getting to know Hong Kong again!
 I hope my post made you hungry enough to venture out there!

-For a more specific itinerary over one to four days, check out this amazing post!
+For a more specific itinerary for backpacking, check out this amazing post!

 See you soon!